How to Master AI-powered Sentiment Analysis in 2023?

-Using such a tool, PR specialists can receive real time notifications about any negative piece of content that appeared online.
-On seeing a negative customer sentiment mention, a company can quickly react and nip the problem in the bud before it escalates into a social media crisis.
+Using such a tool, PR specialists can receive real-time notifications about any negative piece of content that appeared online.
+On seeing a negative customer sentiment mentioned, a company can quickly react and nip the problem in the bud before it escalates into a brand reputation crisis.

 Last year, United Airlines experienced an image crisis.
 Using a social media monitoring tool, we analyzed the sentiment of #UnitedAirlines hashtag.
 I wonder if they used a sentiment analysis model at that time.

 Here’s what popped out:

 In 2012, using sentiment analysis, the Obama administration investigated the reception of policy announcements during the 2012 presidential election.

 During the last presidential election in the US, some organizations analyzed, for example, how many negative mentions about particular candidates appeared in the media and news articles.

 There have been at least a few academic papers examining sentiment analysis in relation to politics.